gzi17001/dyscord-lab.github.io/_pages/about.md

 **s**ocial
 **c**ommunication and inter-**or**ganism
 **d**ependencies.
-We investigate social dynamics in a dynamical and ecological framework using data-rich methods.
+We investigate social interaction in a dynamical and ecological framework using data-rich methods.
 We strive to conduct our science in a way that broadens access to and resources for these approaches.
 We do this by adopting open-science practices, by creating open-access resources, and by contributing to educational